 Community Supports helps people find the resources needed to remain in their home or community.
 Screening and assessments are completed to determine individual need for these services.

 Medicare Savings Programs (MSPs) cover the cost of Medicare premiums for low income seniors and people with disabilities on Medicare.
 People who qualify for one of the Medicare Savings Programs do not have to use their Social Security income to pay Medicare premiums.
 For some people, Medicare deductibles and co-insurance charges are also covered.

 Cash Assistance can help pay for food, shelter, utilities, and expenses other than medical costs.
 A small amount of cash assistance is available to people who fit into one of three groups:

-  Click here to answer some questions to see if you might be eligible for benefits.
+Answer a few short questions to see if you might be eligible for benefits.
 The answers you give will not be saved.

-  Click here to start your application.
+Start an application for benefits.
 Your answers will be saved and we will use them to decide what benefits you will get.

 The State provides other services in addition to the programs you can apply for in ABE.
 Choose an option to learn more:

 ABE Manage My Case provides customers with information about their benefits, including application status, redetermination status, recent notices and benefit amounts.
 Customers can also submit redeterminations and changes and request new benefit programs.
 Visit DHS ABE Customer Support Center for more information on how to manage your account using ABE Manage My Case.